moratodpg/imp_marl/ROADMAP.md

 We hereafter describe the upcoming updates for a new release of IMP-MARL.

 Major changes:
-- [ ] Remove the discount reward from the environment and add it to the heuristic solver
+- [ ] Remove the discount reward from the environment and add it to the heuristic solver.
-- [ ] Reformat the folders to have IMP-MARL as a single installable package
+- [ ] Reformat the folders to have IMP-MARL as a single installable package.

 Additional environments:
 - [ ] Environments dedicated to electrical/mechanical components.